magicbell/magicbell-android/README.md

 // Identify the user by both, email and external id val user = magicbell.connectUserWith(email = "richard@example.com", externalId = "0001")
 ```

+Each variant of `connectUser` supports a variant for passing an `hmac` parameter that should be send when HMAC Security was enabled for the project.

 You can connect as [many users as you need](#multi-user-support).